logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

   </figure>
 </p>

-Choose any of the subnets in the VPC, then click Next:
+Choose any of the subnets in the VPC, then click Next.

+!!! note
+    Avoid private subnets if you want to enjoy [all the hopsworks features](restrictive_permissions.md).

 <p align="center">
   <figure>